 EVM gas does not directly translate into native execution as it also combines state reads and writes as well as transaction input data, implying it is able to process some combination of up to 595 storage reads, 57 storage writes and 1.25M gas as well as 78kB input data in each second, trading one against the other.
-12 We cannot find any analysis of the typical breakdown between storage I/O and pure computation, so to make a very conservative estimate, we assume it does all four.
-In reality, we would expect it to be able to do on average $\frac{1}{4}$ of each.
+We cannot find any analysis of the typical breakdown between storage I/O and pure computation, so to make a very conservative estimate, we assume it does all four.
+In reality, we would expect it to be able to do on average $^{1}\!/{4}$ of each.

-Our experiments show that on modern, high-end consumer hardware with a modern EVM implementation, we can expect somewhere between 100 and 500 gas/μs in throughput on pure-compute workloads (we specifically utilized Odd-Product, Triangle-Number and several implementations of the Fibonacci calculation).
-To make a conservative comparison to PVM, we propose transcompilation of the EVM code into PVM code and then reexecution of it under the Polkavm prototype.
-14
+Our experiments show that on modern, high-end consumer hardware with a modern EVM implementation, we can expect somewhere between 180 and 500 gas/μs in throughput on pure-compute workloads (we specifically utilized Odd-Product, Triangle-Number and several implementations of the Fibonacci calculation).
+To make a conservative comparison to PVM, we propose transcompilation of the EVM code into PVM code and then reexecution of it under the PolkaVM prototype.

-To help estimate a reasonable lower-bound of EVM gas/μs, e.g. for workloads which are more memory and I/O intensive, we look toward real-world permissionless deployments of the EVM and see that the Moonbeam network, after correcting for the slowdown of executing within the recompiled WebAssembly platform on the somewhat conservative Polkadot hardware platform, implies a throughput of around 100 gas/μs.
-We therefore assert that in terms of computation, 1μs evm gas approximates to around 100-500 gas on modern high-end consumer hardware.
-15
+To help estimate a reasonable lower-bound of EVM gas/ $\mu$ s, e.g. for workloads which are more memory and I/O intensive, we look toward real-world permissionless deployments of the EVM and see that the Moonbeam network, after correcting for the slowdown of executing within the recompiled WebAssembly platform on the somewhat conservative Polkadot hardware platform, implies a throughput of around 100 gas/ $\mu$ s.
+We therefore assert that in terms of computation, 1μs eVM gas approximates to around 100-500 gas on modern high-end consumer hardware. $^{\rm 15}$

-Benchmarking and regression tests show that the prototype PVM engine has a fixed preprocessing overhead of around 5ns/byte of program code and, for arithmeticheavy tasks at least, a marginal factor of 1.6-2% compared to EVM execution, implying an asymptotic speedup of around 50-60x.
+Benchmarking and regression tests show that for the iterative Fibonacci calculation, the prototype PVM engine has a fixed preprocessing overhead of around 5ns/byte of program code and a marginal factor of 1.6%, implying an asymptotic speedup of around 63x.
 For machine code 1MB in size expected to take of the order of a second to compute, the compilation cost becomes only 0.5% of the overall time.
-For code not inherently suited to the 256-bit EVM ISA, we would expect substantially improved relative execution times on PVM, though more work must be done in order to gain confidence that these speed-ups are broadly applicable.
+The pattern is reproducible with other benchmarks.
+For code not inherently suited to the 256-bit EVM ISA, we would expect substantially improved relative execution times on PVM.

-If we allow for preprocessing to take up to the same component within execution as the marginal cost (owing to, for example, an extremely large but short-running program) and for the PVM metering to imply a safety overhead of 2x to execution speeds, then we can expect a JAM core to be able to process the equivalent of around 1,500 EVM gas/μs.
-Owing to the crudeness of our analysis we might reasonably predict it to be somewhere within a factor of three either way-i.e. 500-5,000 eVM gas/μs.
+Even if we allow for preprocessing to take up to the same component within execution as the marginal cost (owing to, for example, an extremely large but short-running program) and for the PVM metering to imply a safety overhead of 2x to execution speeds, then we can expect a JAM core to be able to process the equivalent of around 1,500 EVM gas/μs.
+We might reason a typical case, targeted to PVM ratehr than via an EVM representation, to be in excess of ten times that.